-It is a typical injury in runners, even greater in the long distance and has higher incidence in women.
-The symptoms are mostly pain, burning and swelling of the area
+It is a typical injury in runners, even greater in long distance runners and has a higher incidence in women.
+The symptoms are mainly pain, burning and swelling of the area

-When we talk about the goosefoot, we talk about three tendons that join in the same insertion, on the inside of the knee, below the joint line.
-The tendons that converge are of the Sartorius, Rectum, and Semitendinosus muscles.
+When we talk about the goosefoot, we talk about three tendons that are joined in the same insertion, on the inside of the knee, below the joint line.
+The converging tendons are from the Sartorius, Internal Rectum and Semitendinosus muscles.
 Curiosity is the similarity that this union has with the leg of the geese.

-La Goose paw tendinitis is when there is an inflammation of this tendinous union.
-Also in the area there is a bursa, a bag of fluid between the tendon and bone that acts as a cushion, and when it becomes inflamed, it causes goose-foot bursitis and presents with the same symptomatology as tendinitis.
+La Goose paw tendinitis this is when inflammation of this tendon junction occurs.
+Also in the area there is a bursa, a fluid bag between the tendon and the bone that acts as a buffer, and when it becomes inflamed it causes bursitis of the goose paw and it presents the same symptoms as tendinitis.

-The causes can be varied, from a Inadequate footwear with little cushioning or worn, overweight, anatomical alteration of the knee (knees in valgus) or foot (flat feet), or a shortening of the hamstring muscle or adductor among others.
-It is an overuse injury, many times it is created by overtraining and by not respecting rest times.
+The causes can be varied, from a Inadequate footwear with little cushioning or worn, overweight, anatomical alteration of the knee (valgus knees) or foot (flat feet), or a shortening of the hamstring muscle or adductor among others.
+It's an overuse injury, many times it is created by overtraining and by not respecting rest times.

-The indicated treatment will be repose, if the pain is nocturnal we will put a cushion between both legs to avoid rubbing that pain increases, discharge massage in the muscles involved, cyriax massage in the zone , radiofrequency o Hyperthermia to reduce inflammation and regenerate tissue, very important muscle stretches during treatment and to avoid possible relapses.
-Finally, it would be important to review the footprint in case it is necessary to make a change of shoes or templates.
+The indicated treatment will be repose, if the pain is nocturnal we will put a cushion between both legs to avoid rubbing that pain increases, discharge massage in the muscles involved, cyriax massage in the zone , radiofrequency o Hyperthermia to reduce inflammation and regenerate tissue, very important muscle stretching during treatment and to avoid possible relapses.
+Finally, it would be important to check the footprint in case it is necessary to make a change of shoes or insoles.

-By restarting the exercise, it would be very helpful during the first weeks functional bandages about the area or the kinesiotape, that our physiotherapist can teach us to put it.
-Remember that the beginning again is gradual and respecting the breaks and of course to avoid relapses warm up and stretch before and after.
+Restarting the exercise would be of great help during the first weeks. functional bandages about the area or the kinesiotape, which our physiotherapist can teach us to put it on.
+Remember that the beginning again is gradual and respecting the breaks and of course to avoid relapses, warm up and stretch before and after.

 Street of Caleruega, 18 28033 Madrid